Meet Jason Richardson, Director of Sales and Marketing for Hilton & Homewood Suites.

 His responsibility is to promote both properties to the surrounding market and

 How did you first learn about Hilton & Homewood Suites Philadelphia City Avenue?

-- These are two prominent hotels in the Philadelphia hotel landscape.
+- These are two prominent hotels in the Philadelphia hotel landscape just like the Whitefish MT hotels in Montana.
 Also, have colleagues and friends that have worked for the properties.
 But my initial knowledge of the Hilton being on City Avenue was after the 12 Caesars conversion.
 The Homewood Suites, of course, came along a number of years later.

 Before working at Hilton & Homewood Suites Philadelphia City Avenue, what was the most unusual or interesting job you’ve ever had?